saranaweera/Hand-Written-Digit-Recognition/README.md

 Dataset that was used for this project is the famous MNIST Database, compiled by Dr.Yann LeCun, Dr.Corinna Cortes, and Dr.Christopher J.C.
 Burges.
 Dataset contains 70,000 images with nearly equal number of examples for each of the ten different digits 0 through 9.

-I tried various dimensionality reduction methods as well as many machine learning algorithms.
+I tried various dimensionality reduction methods as well as many machine learning algorithms to achieve a prediction accuracy of over 98%.

 ### Developing the Model ###